awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 ### Console<a name="AuroraMySQL.Managing.Backtrack.Configuring.Console"></a>

 You can use the console to configure backtracking when you create a new DB cluster\.
-You can also modify a DB cluster to enable backtracking\.
+You can also modify a DB cluster to change the backtrack window for a backtrack\-enabled cluster\.
+If you turn off backtracking entirely for a cluster by setting the backtrack window to 0, you can't enable backtrack again for that cluster\.

 **Topics**
 + [Configuring backtracking with the console when creating a DB cluster](#AuroraMySQL.Managing.Backtrack.Configuring.Console.Creating)